jhuarte/Guides-Cheatsheets-Tutorials/README.md

 ## Markdown
 _**Markdown**_ is a way to style text on the web.
 You control the display of the document; formating words as bold or italic, adding images, and creating lists are just a few of the things we can do with markdown.
 Mostly, markdown is just regular text with a few non-alphabetic characters thrown in, like # or * .
 To get a better hands-on practice with markdown text, try this [interactive tutorial](https://commonmark.org/help/tutorial/) on basic markdown concepts or the Udacity free course [Writing READMEs
-](https://www.udacity.com/course/writing-readmes--ud777) to create a good readme files using marldown.
+](https://www.udacity.com/course/writing-readmes--ud777) to create a good readme files using markdown.

 Also, you can bookmark either of the following two cheatsheets:
 * [Github markdown cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)